tthorntone/AdNauseam-Wiki/Can-you-trust-uBlock?.md

 Second, uBlock Origin does not have a dedicated server, it can't "phone home" with your browsing data, there is only GitHub, and GitHub is completely unrelated to uBlock Origin.

+Third, I have no intent to _ever_ monetize uBlock Origin, it's started as a personal project, and it still is a personal project.
+So uBlock Origin has absolutely no interest in data mining you.

 I think it's time I give examples of how requiring _less_ permissions is **not** a sure sign a higher trustworthiness.

 #### Web Protector - Reliable Phishing Protection